 - 7.3.i The Corporation shall only collect information necessary to conduct hockey programming.
 Access to our Privacy Policies and procedures will be readily available.
-Similarly, the process by which challenges may be made to the Corporation's compliance and/or adherence to the legislation in question shall be readily available. - 7.3.ii The Corporation collects personal information for the purpose of providing hockey programming, which endeavors to meet the individual needs of each participant. - 7.3.iii The Corporation recognizes that hockey by its nature is a contact sport and injuries are to a certain extent, inherent in the game.
+Similarly, the process by which challenges may be made to the Corporation's compliance and/or adherence to the legislation in question shall be readily available. - 7.3.ii The Corporation collects personal information for the purpose of providing hockey programming, which endeavors to meet the individual needs of each participant. - 7.3.iii The Corporation recognizes that hockey by its nature is a contact sport and injuries are to to a certain extent, inherent in the game.
 Medical records, medical history and medical forms of the individual may be of assistance in an emergency and as such may be requested.
-While participants are under no obligation whatsoever to supply this information and may refuse to do so without penalty, the Corporation will consider receipt of this information as consent for its subsequent use in an emergency medical situation. - 7.3.iv The Corporation will request individual permission for the use of any data collected which is extraneous to that which has been identified above, unless said usage is authorized by law.

-- 7.3.v The information will be collected via an oral and/or written agreement to allow the individual submitting information an opportunity to opt-out of the use of personal information for third parties. - 7.3.vi All information is kept for the duration of seven years or if required to fulfill the purposes identified, unless permission is obtained from the member providing the information to hold it for a different length of time. - 7.3.vii The Corporation will endeavor to advise potential registration candidates of the purpose for the collection of their data at the time of registration.
-This information will be made available by reference to the Corporation website. - 7.3.viii The Corporation will further endeavor to ensure that all collectors of the personal information are familiar with the potential use of the data.
+While participants are under no obligation whatsoever to supply this information and may refuse to do so without penalty, the Corporation will consider receipt of this information as consent for its subsequent use in an emergency medical situation. - 7.3.iv The Corporation will request individual permission for the use of any data collected which is extraneous to that which has been identified above, unless said usage is authorized by law. - 7.3.v The information will be collected via an oral and/or written agreement to allow the individual submitting information an opportunity to opt-out of the use of personal information for third parties. - 7.3.vi All information is kept for the duration of a minimum of seven years within the current SFHA owned electronic cloud system.
+Specifically, financial and disciplinary records will be held indefinitely. - 7.3.vii The Corporation will endeavor to advise potential registration candidates of the purpose for the collection of their data at the time of registration.
+This information will be made available by reference to the Corporation website. - 7.3.viii The Corporation will further endeavor to ensure that all collectors of the personal information is familiar with the potential use of the data.
 Any other purpose of collection will be stated at time of collection. - 7.3.ix All data collected by the Corporation shall be maintained in the Corporation, OWHA, OHF and Hockey Canada office. - 7.3.x The Corporation may also use information about user access to secure areas of the Corporation website. - 7.3.xi Information you are asked to provide during your use of the Corporation web site may include your name, address, e-mail address, age, sex and will be treated within the same parameters as other personal information collected by Hockey Canada through other means.